Purgatorio: Second terrace (Envy)

 The voices on the air also include examples of envy.
 The classical example is Aglauros, who, according to Ovid, was turned to stone because she was jealous of Hermes' love for her older sister Herse.
 The Biblical example is Cain, mentioned here not for his act of fratricide, but for the jealousy of his younger brother Abel that led to it (Canto XIV).

-It is mid afternoon and the poets are walking westward along the terrace with the sun in their faces.
+It is middle afternoon and the poets are walking westward along the terrace with the sun in their faces.
 A dazzling brightness suddenly smites Dante on the brow, which he supposes is caused by the sun; but when he shades his eyes from it, the new brightness persists, and he is forced to close his eyes.
 Virgil reminds him that the approach of an angel is still too powerful for his earthly senses but says that this will not always be so.
 The Angel of Charity, having brushed away another "P" from Dante's brow, invites him to mount to the next terrace.
 As he is leaving the terrace, the dazzling light of the terrace's angel causes Dante to reveal his scientific knowledge, observing that the angle of incidence is equal to the angle of reflection "as theory and experiment will show" (Canto XV).